Youth Mission Trip

-Our work was coordinated through the Christian Service Mission and an affiliated group Restoring Hope, a faith-based disaster recovery organization in Birmingham.
-Their web sites provide information about their organizations and their work.
-While both groups are Christian organizations, they fully understand and support the inter-faith nature of our mission trip.
+Our work was coordinated through the Christian Service Mission, a faith-based organization in Birmingham.
+This is the same group that we worked with during our 2012 and 2014 trips, and we were happy to return again on the most recent trip.
+While this is a Christian organization, they fully understand and support the inter-faith nature of our mission trip.

 The Youth Mission trip is open to any young adult who is associated with one of the Belmont Religious Council (BRC) faith communities.
 A participant must be a high school sophomore or older (preferably age 16 or older at the time of the trip).
 There are typically around 30 youth members on a mission trip, representing a variety of faith traditions.

 An application form and waiver of liability are required.
-The cost per individual is $895.
+The cost per individual for the 2016 trip was $875 per person.
 This covers airfare, food and project-related expenses (such as tools and supplies).
 Through the generosity of others, financial aid is always available and allocated confidentially based on need.
-If someone has a true desire to participate but limited financial means, we will find a way for that person to join us.
+If someone has a true desire to participate but limited financial means, we have always found a way for that person to join us.

 To learn more, please send an email to email@example.com